darktable-org/dtorg/content/blog/2016-05-24-colour-manipulation-with-the-colour-checker-lut-module/2016-05-24-colour-manipulation-with-the-colour-checker-lut-module.md

-when you select the module in darkroom mode, it should look something like the image above (configurations with more than 24 patches are shown in a 7[latex]\times[/latex]7 grid instead). by default, it will load the 24 patches of a colour checker classic and initialise the mapping to identity (no change to the image).
+when you select the module in darkroom mode, it should look something like the image above (configurations with more than 24 patches are shown in a 7×7 grid instead). by default, it will load the 24 patches of a colour checker classic and initialise the mapping to identity (no change to the image).

-  * the grid shows a list of coloured patches. the colours of the patches are the source points [latex]\mathbf{s}[/latex].
+* the grid shows a list of coloured patches. the colours of the patches are the source points $\mathbf{s}$.
-  * the target colour [latex]t_i[/latex] of the selected patch [latex]i[/latex] is shown as offset controlled by sliders in the ui under the grid of patches.
+* the target colour $t_i$ of the selected patch $i$ is shown as offset controlled by sliders in the ui under the grid of patches.
 * an outline is drawn around patches that have been altered, i.e. the source and target colours differ.
 * the selected patch is marked with a white square, and the number shows in the combo box below.

 ### interaction